RougeGod/I-LaSer/README.md

 `
 ### `app/transducer/handlers.py`

-Contains the methods that handle `get_response` - that is, the code that parses the user's input into automata, both the language and the property (Unless it's a fixed property).
-The methods are:
+Contains the methods that handle `get_response` - that is, the code that parses the user's input choices into automata.
+Importnatn methods in handlers.py include:

 - `handle_construction`
 - `handle_iap`
 - `handle_ipp`
-- `handle_satisfaction_maximality`
 - `handle_approximate_maximality`

-All four of these methods support many ways to pass in the language and property:

-- Two separate files, one with the language as an automata and one with the property.
-- Two separate textareas, one with the language as an automata and one with the property.
-- A mix of any of the above
-- Everything in a single file - In the format property, then language.
-- Everything in a single textarea - In the format property, then language.

 #### `handle_construction`

-this method, as expected, handles language construction.
-It can handle fixed properties within it's own method - however, it uses two other methods, `handle_iap` and `handle_ipp` to handle more complex properties.
+This method handles language construction.
+It can handle fixed properties on its own.
+It uses two other methods, `handle_iap` and `handle_ipp` to handle more complex properties.

 #### `handle_iap`